VITEX AGNUS-CASTUS Overview Information

 Special Precautions & Warnings:Pregnancy and breast-feeding: Using vitex agnus-castus during pregnancy or breast-feeding is POSSIBLY UNSAFE.
 The concern is that vitex agnus-castus can interfere with hormones.
 Don't use vitex agnus-castus if you are pregnant or breast-feeding.

-Hormone-sensitive condition such as endometriosis; uterine fibroids; or cancer of the breast, uterus, or ovaries: Vitex agnus-castus can affect hormones and might affect estrogen levels.
+Hormone-sensitive conditions such as endometriosis; uterine fibroids; or cancer of the breast, uterus, or ovaries: Vitex agnus-castus can affect hormones and might affect estrogen levels.
 Don't use vitex agnus-castus if you have a hormone-sensitive condition.

 In vitro fertilization: Vitex agnus-castus can interfere with the effectiveness of in vitro fertilization.
 Don't use vitex agnus-castus if you are undergoing this procedure.